parmaja/d-sard/src/sard/README.md

     classes.d
     Base classes for every thing, every thing dervied from BaseObject

+    scanners.d
+    Have lexer and scanners, scan the text source code and pass it to the parser

     objects.d
     Run time objects that can execute.

     parsers.d
     Here is the complex of generating parser tree of objects

-    scanners.d
-    Have lexer and scanners, scan the text source code and pass it to the parser

-    script.d
+    scripts.d
         Main object to run script